MarkLodato/ITE/ITE/6/README.md

 `attestation_type` they wanted to support, in order to instruct the system how to find subject and relations.
 Furthermore, because there would be no standardization, concepts and models may not necessarily translate between attestation types.
-For example, one attestation type might require an “or” between artifact IDs, while another requires an “and.”
+For example, one attestation type might require an "or" between artifact IDs, while another requires an "and."
 This difference would add complexity and confusion.

 ## Reason for singular `subject`